Open Access Dissertation

 Keywords: Operational Collaboration, Tactical Collaboration, Strategic Collaboration, Frequency based Inventory, Customer Patience and Lost Sales, Expedited Shipments.

-Hassan, Nazmul, "A collaborative framework in outbound logistics for the us automakers" (2011).
+Hassan, Nazmul, "A collaborative framework in outbound logistics for the us automakers" (2012).
 Wayne State University Dissertations.
-Paper 375.
+375.